Designer Computer Eyeglasses | Anderson Family Vision Care

 1. Not getting what you asked for

-According to a study recently conducted by The American Optometric Association (AOA) that had researched the 10 most popular online retailers, 29% of eyeglasses ordered online had at least one lens that didn't meet the required prescription.
+According to a study recently conducted by The Canadian Optometric Association (COA) that had researched the 10 most popular online retailers, 29% of eyeglasses ordered online had at least one lens that didn't meet the required prescription.
 Wearing the wrong prescription can cause eye strain and headaches.
 The advantage of buying these glasses at an optical practice is that you can be sure you'll get the right fit and correct prescription for your needs, ensuring optimal comfort and clear vision.

 2. You can't verify the quality

 The problem with ordering online is that you can't assess the quality and check for a loose hinge.
 Anderson Family Vision Care only stocks quality frames and our optometric staff is trained to ensure you wear the proper fit and enjoy quality eyewear.

 3. Cheaper frames can cause skin irritation — or worse

 Along the same line, low-quality frames can end up costing you more in the long run.
 When browsing online, certain frames may look more expensive but could be made of low-grade materials that can cause skin irritation over time.
 Not only can they irritate your skin, but they can also get bleached by UV rays and the finish can worsen after a few months of wear.